The Plugins page shows the list of installed plugins. Use the checkboxes next to plugin names to enable or disable them.

-As you type, the list of plugins changes: only the plugins whose names and descriptions contain the specified string are shown.
+As you type, the list of plugins changes: only the plugins whose names and descriptions contain the specified text are shown.

-To bring the plugins list back to its initial state, delete the text in the search box or click .
+To bring the plugin list back to its initial state, delete the text in the search box or click .

 To access the list of memorized search strings, click .